BEAUTY AND THE BEAST

 • A 4‑week physical feature in the gallery following the show.

-• Dedicated social media campaign, inclusion on gallery website and blog feature
+• Dedicated social media campaign, inclusion on gallery website, blog feature and mentorship.

 How to Submit